 Is there a lot of background noise?

 No, there aren’t a lot of background noises.
 The turntable provides a good sound quality overall without any interference from behind.

 Are the speakers good quality?

-Yes, the speakers are quite good and provide you with intense sound and volume range.
+Yes, the speakers are pretty good and provide intense sound and volume range.